turanct/mob/README.md

 - It takes the current branch you're on as the "main branch"
 - When you use `mob start`, it creates a wip branch for the current main branch you're on.
-When you want to switch, you just do
+When you want to switch drivers, you just do
 - `mob switch` which creates a wip commit and pushes it to the wip branch.
 It then switches you back to the main branch.
 - On another computer, you can use `mob continue` to continue where you